Accent Cycling

 Hold a key, then press Space (or your configured leader key) while the window is open to get the accent.
 The width of the window is exactly how long you have.
 Drag the handles to resize it.

-Six reasons why Schnelle Umlaute is the right choice for Linux power users.
+Eight reasons why Schnelle Umlaute is the right choice for Linux power users.

 Press the leader key repeatedly to step through all variants of a character.
 One gesture, every accent.